Keyboard shortcuts

 Part 3: Real World — An mdbook Preprocessor

-In the original Part 4, we built an mdbook preprocessor as a WASM plugin.
-The preprocessor's job was simple: find every occurrence of "WASM" and replace it with "Wasm" (because it's not an acronym).
-What wasn't simple was the plumbing — the host had to serialize the entire Book struct to JSON, write those bytes into WASM memory, have the plugin deserialize, modify, re-serialize, write the result back to memory, and then the host would read it all back out.
+Let’s build an mdbook preprocessor as a Wasm plugin.
+The preprocessor’s job: find every occurrence of “WASM” and replace it with “Wasm” (because it’s not an acronym).
+One line of string replacement.
+Without the Component Model, that one line required a pipeline of serialization — the host had to serialize the entire Book struct to JSON, write those bytes into Wasm memory, have the plugin deserialize, modify, re-serialize, write the result back to memory, and then the host would read it all back out.

 With the Component Model, we define the Book structure in WIT and pass it across the boundary as a native type.
 No JSON.
 No memory management.
 No serialization format to agree on.